On subspace designs: Dimension expanders

 for $j\in[m]$.

-In \cite{guruswami2021lossless} the authors show that when $(U_1,\ldots,U_t)$ is a subspace design with certain parameters, then the construction described above of the maps $\{\Gamma_j \colon j \in [m]\}$ gives a dimension expander for which the parameters depends on those of the subspace design $(U_1,\ldots,U_t)$.
+In \cite{guruswami2021lossless} the authors show that when $(U_1,\ldots,U_t)$ is a subspace design with certain parameters, then the construction described above of the maps $\{\Gamma_j \colon j \in [m]\}$ gives a dimension expander for which the parameters depend on the subspace design $(U_1,\ldots,U_t)$.

 \begin{theorem}(see \cite[Theorem 3.4]{guruswami2021lossless}) Let $\ell=mk$ with $m$ and $k$ positive integers.
 Let $t$ be a positive integer such that $t \leq m$.
 Consider an ordered set $(U_1,\ldots,U_t)$ of $\fq$-subspaces in $\F_{q^m}^k$ such that